Antipurity/lenia-game/levels/README.md

 - Given nothing, clears every window instantly.
 (Level load does this.)
 - Returns a promise, which resolves when the timeout has passed.

-When the user clicks, all active windows take 4 less seconds to disappear.
+When the user clicks, all active windows take 32 less seconds to disappear.
 Click repeatedly to skip the story.
+You monster.

 If `posMomentum` is `0`, the window is centered on the element, instead of daintily following it.
 Otherwise, the closer it is to `1`, the slower the window follows.